Thumbnail Text Generator - Bold Text That Actually Gets Read

 Under 5 words is the standard rule, but under 3 words is better if you can manage it.
 Shorter text means you can use a larger font size, which directly improves readability on mobile.
 Think about how thumbnails are actually consumed: a viewer on their phone is scrolling through a feed, giving each thumbnail less than a second of attention.
 In that moment, they can absorb a short punchy phrase but not a sentence.
 Ask yourself: what is the single most compelling thing about this video?
 Say only that.
 Cut everything else.
 If your text requires context to understand, it is too long.

-Yes, the tool supports multiple independent text boxes, each with its own font, size, color, and effect settings.
-The most effective approach is two text layers with different sizes — one large headline (your main hook) and one smaller supporting detail (series name, episode number, or context).
-This creates visual hierarchy so the eye knows where to look first.
-Avoid three or more equally-sized text elements, as this creates competing focal points that confuse viewers at thumbnail size.
-If you find yourself adding a third text element, ask whether it is truly necessary or whether the first two communicate the idea well enough on their own.
+Yes, describe both in the same prompt, for example "a large bold headline at the top and a smaller subtitle below it in a thinner font."
+The AI applies both with different sizes in one pass.
+The most effective approach is two text elements with different sizes, one large headline (your main hook) and one smaller supporting detail (series name, episode number, or context).
+Avoid three or more equally-sized text elements, this creates competing focal points that confuse viewers at thumbnail size.

 What text color gets most clicks?